LoayAbassi/alx-higher_level_programming/0x10-python-network_0/README.md

 [curl -d "username=user1&password=pass123" http://example.com/login]

--H "headerVar : value" // sets http header to specific value (before each new var)
+-H "headerVar : value" // sets http header to specific value (before each new var) it's possible to use it indecating the type of data being sent //-H "Content-Type: application/json"

 -o /dev/null // discards the body of the curl command -w "%{http_code}\n" // tells the curl to write only the status code followed by newline